atan009/vimrc/README.md

 Now when we press `<F5>` in a file, Gundo will show us a graph of the tree of changes.
 Our current position in the undo tree is the one marker with `@`.
 To move between the graph, use `j` and `k` keys.
 Like vim, `gg` jumps to top of the file while `G` brings you ot the bottom of the file.

-Press `return` on a state to revert the content of the file and use `p` to make the preview window show the differences between current state and selected state.
+Press `return` on a state to revert the content of the file and use `p` to make the preview window show the differences between the current state and selected state.

 ![Gundo](http://imgur.com/CJcWY8a.gif)